devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

       * Steps to disable swap
        ```
        sudo swapoff -a
-       sudo vi  /etc/fstab   -- remove or comment the line with swap
        sudo reboot
-       sudo swapon --show    -- If swap is disabled correctly , no output will will be shown

        ```

 1. Take 3 VM's from AWS , having atleat 2 GB RAM 2 VCPUS